Phone number is part of your unique user account credentials and you can not change it yourself in user settings.

-Still, you can request the change of your phone but there are just a few details to take care and follow our security procedures, changing a phone number is a situation and type of request where we require you to provide us with an IDCP.
+Still, you can request the change of your phone but there are just a few details to take care and follow our security procedures.
+Changing a phone number is a situation and type of request where we require you to provide us with an IDCP (ID confirmation photo).

 To confirm your request we require an ID confirmation photo (IDCP).
-That is a picture of the account holder, holding their ID document and a note next to the face to allow for facial confirmation of the ID document, with a dedicated note.
+That is a picture of the account owner, holding their ID document and a note next to the face to allow for facial confirmation of the ID document.

 Checklist for producing a proper IDCP that can be accepted by our verifications team:

-- The ID must be a valid identification document (passport, ID card).
+The ID must be a valid identification document (passport, ID card).
 Please use the same document that you used to verify your identity on Kriptomat.

 Pay close attention when writing the note!
 If even one word is different in the note, the photo will not be accepted.